I am currently involved in the following large-scale research projects:

-Christoffer Green-Pedersen (Aarhus University), Peter Mortensen (Aarhus University), Annelise Russell (UT-Austin), and I are studying the characteristics that influence the behavior of Members of Parliament when they ask questions to the minister.
+Christoffer Green-Pedersen (Aarhus University), Peter Mortensen (Aarhus University), Annelise Russell (University of Kentucky), and I are studying the characteristics that influence the behavior of Members of Parliament when they ask questions to the minister.
 By examining individual questions, we can see how the characteristics of individual MPs, party characteristics, policy area, and constituency all interact to shape the parliamentary questioning behavior.

 Policy Agendas Project

 I am the former manager of the U.S.- based Policy Agendas Project (Fall 2015 to Summer 2017).
 The Project provides 13 original datasets and provides access to 5 more on the national policy agenda, which include over 300,000 observations categorized by issue area.
 In collaboration with UT-Austin’s LAITS, the Project has recently launched a new, interactive website for the Comparative Agendas Project, which allows for the on-the-fly comparison of U.S. data with comparable data from over a dozen U.S. states and countries around the world.